 Career Path and Progression

-All fire services run the Integrated Personal Development System (IPDS)which allows you to plan and track your career development.
+All fire services have a programme that lets you plan and track your career development.

 If you're involved in fire safety and prevention work, you can take professional qualifications leading to membership of the Institution of Fire Engineers (IFE).